Estimated reading time: 5 minutes

 - Misshapen and missing shingles

-- Lichen and moss, which can indicate your roof is rotting below
+- Moss (which can indicate your roof is rotting below)

 The National Roofing Contractors Association also says you should ensure your attic is vented and insulated well.
 This can help prevent more ice dams and save energy year round.
 An inspection may also reveal if there are pests sneaking into your attic.
 If you have trees nearby, trimming limbs may keep them out.